How to transfer Pokemon from 3DS games to Home before eShop shuts down

 7. Wait until the transfer is completed.

 You’ll need Pokemon Home’s premium plan for this.
-It costs $15.99 a year and lets you store Pokemon from Pokemon Sword/Shield, Pokemon: Let’s Go, Pikachu/Eevee!, Pokemon Brilliant Diamond/Shining Pearl, and Pokemon Legends: Arceus.
-The mobile device version of Pokemon Home also supports connectivity with Pokemon Go.
+It costs $15.99 a year and lets you store Pokemon from Pokemon Sword/Shield, Pokemon: Let’s Go, Pikachu/Eevee!, Pokemon Brilliant Diamond/Shining Pearl, Pokemon Legends: Arceus, and Pokemon Scarlet and Violet.

 For more Pokemon content, check out our other guides and content we’ve whipped up: